In this post, I’m going to do a reflection about some of my key frustrations with the idealized “online home business” and internet marketing.

 I had to dig deep into their own instructions and support for a few hours actually to even figure out how to forward calls in texts appropriately.

-At that point, I go into Google in order to verify the new phone number.
+At that point, I go to Google in order to verify the new phone number.

 So great! [laughter] I was in a situation where I had just spent three or four hours going through all these instructions.